jdomingu19/mern-thinkboard/README.md

 │   │   └── index.css      # Tailwind base styles
 ```

-## Screenshots 🖼️

-- **HomePage**: Notes grid with empty state and rate limit UI.

-- **CreatePage**: Form to create new notes.

-- **NoteDetailsPage**: Edit and delete notes with validation

 ## Contributing 🤝

 Contributions are welcome!

-Please open an issue or submit a pull request with improvements, bug fixes, or new features
+Open an issue or submit a pull request with improvements, bug fixes, or new features

 ## License ⚖️